DOWNLOAD CLASS SYLLABUS: ClassSyllabus

 Tests (60% of grade)

 A test will be given at the end of each chapter (100 pts), as well as a final comprehensive test (200 pts) at the end of each trimester.
 Students are allowed only one retake per trimester on chapter tests.
 In order to take advantage of a retake, students must meet with the teacher prior to taking the retake and provide adequate evidence that they have done additional practice.
-All test retakes must be completed within 2 weeks of the chapter test being returned or posted in the gradebook.
+All test retakes must be completed within 2 weeks of the chapter test being returned.

 Quizzes (30% of grade)

 There will be one or two quizzes per chapter.
 No quizzes may be dropped.
 However, if a student’s test score is higher than a quiz score, the quiz score will be replaced with the same score as the chapter test.